Our Broken Asphalt Heart: Reflections on Route 66 (Part 2)

 Elevation 7,375 Feet.
 Steep Grade.
 Watch For Ice.
 Emergency Pull Out.
 Cloud shaped silhouettes against a lavender sky.
 They shred and pock and pull apart revealing a desert moon and a crystal clear night.

-I hook onto an Audi with California plates and we eat up a hundred miles of interstate in an hour and a quarter.
+I hook onto an Audi with California plates and we eat up a hundred miles of interstate in an hour and a half.
 Between Seligman and Kingman there’s a blank spot on the map, fifty miles of nothing.
 Inky blackness.
-I pull off on a ramp.
-A trailer rig is parked and snoozing.
+I pull off at a ramp.
+A rig is parked and snoozing.
 I step to the roadside to relieve myself.
 Then I see it…

 The Devil’s Playground

 Air travel diminishes the world, shrinking an epic poem to a sound byte.
-Life on the road enriches and enlarges.
-Route 66 may be as tattered and faded as a flag left hanging on its staff where a defunct gas station used to be, but it remains proud and glorious, holding within itself the memory of its meaning, the poetry of its significance, the promise of what’s over the next hill or around the next bend, the promise of what’s ahead, the promise of America.
+Life on the road enriches it.
+Enrichment travel, that’s my idea.
+Route 66 may be as tattered and faded as a flag abandoned on a flagstaff, but it remains proud and glorious for all that, containing within it the memory of its meaning, the poetry of its significance, the promise of what could be, over the next hill, around the next bend, the promise of what’s ahead, the promise of America.

 A bright, enchanting New Mexico morning, Malcolm Logan; The Buckaroo Motel, Malcolm Logan; The blistered, flaking remnants, Malcolm Logan; The Wigwam Motel, Malcolm Logan; The Hotel Monte Vista, Malcolm Logan; The Mojave Desert, Sukuru; The El Rancho Motel, Malcolm Logan; Razor wire and aspirations, Downtown Gal; Our broken asphalt heart, A McMurray